delanoyoder/TilingWindows/README.md

 * Must have a UNIX system.

-* Must have a Common Lisp compiler.
+* Must have a Common Lisp compiler installed.

 ### Installing